-Balcony Hummingbird Feeders Is a Balcony 4 floors up too high for feeding Hummers?
+Balcony hummingbird feeders – Is a Balcony four floors up too high for feeding hummers?
 Will they come that far up to feed?

-When Do I Take Down My Hummer Feeder Some people believe that nectar feeders should be taken down by a certain time or the little birds will not fly south.
+When do I take down my feeder? – Some people believe that nectar feeders should be taken down by a certain time or the little birds will not fly south.
 But is that true?

-Nectar Feeder: When Should It Go Out?
-It is important to get your feeders out in good time in the spring for the return of your spring travelers.
+Nectar feeder: when should it go out? – It is important to get your feeders out for the start of spring feeding.
 Find out when is a good time in your area.